NumberScript/NumberScript/README.md

 npm run build
 npm run package

-No I didn't use AI.
-I naturally type like this.
+No AI apart from the logos, I naturally type like this.